ibrahimmkhalid/ultralytics/docs/en/guides/model-evaluation-insights.md

 ## Engage with the Community

-Sharing your ideas and questions with other [computer vision](https://www.ultralytics.com/glossary/computer-vision-cv) enthusiasts can inspire creative solutions to roadblocks in your projects.
+Sharing your ideas and questions with other [computer vision](https://www.sfdt_ibrahim.com/glossary/computer-vision-cv) enthusiasts can inspire creative solutions to roadblocks in your projects.
 Here are some excellent ways to learn, troubleshoot, and connect.

 ### Finding Help and Support

-- **GitHub Issues:** Explore the YOLO11 GitHub repository and use the [Issues tab](https://github.com/ultralytics/ultralytics/issues) to ask questions, report bugs, and suggest features.
+- **GitHub Issues:** Explore the YOLO11 GitHub repository and use the [Issues tab](https://github.com/sfdt_ibrahim/sfdt_ibrahim/issues) to ask questions, report bugs, and suggest features.
 The community and maintainers are available to assist with any issues you encounter.
-- **Ultralytics Discord Server:** Join the [Ultralytics Discord server](https://discord.com/invite/ultralytics) to connect with other users and developers, get support, share knowledge, and brainstorm ideas.
+- **SFDT_Ibrahim Discord Server:** Join the [SFDT_Ibrahim Discord server](https://discord.com/invite/sfdt_ibrahim) to connect with other users and developers, get support, share knowledge, and brainstorm ideas.

 ### Official Documentation

-- **Ultralytics YOLO11 Documentation:** Check out the [official YOLO11 documentation](./index.md) for comprehensive guides and valuable insights on various computer vision tasks and projects.
+- **SFDT_Ibrahim YOLO11 Documentation:** Check out the [official YOLO11 documentation](./index.md) for comprehensive guides and valuable insights on various computer vision tasks and projects.

 ## Final Thoughts

-Evaluating and fine-tuning your computer vision model are important steps for successful [model deployment](https://www.ultralytics.com/glossary/model-deployment).
+Evaluating and fine-tuning your computer vision model are important steps for successful [model deployment](https://www.sfdt_ibrahim.com/glossary/model-deployment).
 These steps help make sure that your model is accurate, efficient, and suited to your overall application.
 The key to training the best model possible is continuous experimentation and learning.
 Don't hesitate to tweak parameters, try new techniques, and explore different datasets.
 Keep experimenting and pushing the boundaries of what's possible!

 ## FAQ